-“Stop, I’m not going any further, I’m staying here!”
-The painter Giovanni Segantini supposedly cried out these words when he reached Savognin during a journey through what is now Parc Ela in 1886.
-A perfectly understandable reaction to the colourful flowers in the windows, the fresh mountain air – and above all the golden sunshine, which inspired him to strive to capture the magical quality of light in the Alps in his work from then on.
-Today, the «Senda» Segantini Trail – leads from Savognin to Samedan, revealing many views that appear in his paintings.
-Idyllic highlights dot the trail, such as Alp Flix, one of the most important stretches of mountain moorland in Europe, the slopes of the Schafberg by the Piz Muragl, and the Engadin’s string of sparkling lakes.
+"Stop, I'm not going any further, I'm staying here!"
+Giovanni Segantini is said to have exclaimed this when he arrived in Savognin in 1886 while traveling through Parc Ela.
+A perfectly understandable reaction due to the colorful flowers on the window sills, the fresh mountain air, and, above all, the golden shining sun, which from then on inspired him to immortalize the magic of light in the Alps in his works.
+Today, the Senda Segantini, the Segantini Trail, leads from Savognin to Samedan, because Giovanni Segantini was also later drawn to the Engadin.
+The hike includes numerous views that can be discovered in his paintings.
+Idyllic highlights line the path, including Alp Flix, one of the most important high moors in Europe; the Sheep Mountain at Piz Muragl, where Segantini's famous work 'Alpine Triptych' was created; and the Engadin lake landscape.

-The Bernina-Tour is a six-day hike organised by Eurotrek that starts in the Val Poschiavo and leads via the Diavolezza and Munt Pers down into the picturesque Val da Fain.
+The Bernina Tour is a six-day hike organised by Eurotrek that starts in Val Poschiavo and leads via Diavolezza and Munt Pers down into the picturesque Val da Fain.
 The itinerary continues through the wild and pristine Val Roseg, with views of the sparkling glaciers of the Bernina massif, before finishing by Lake Sils: a hike full of contrasts, with ever-changing views.

 The Bernina-Trek is a long distance hike from one SAC-Hut to another.
 But it is also much more.
 Each SAC-Hut of the SAC Bernina is unique and offers its own warm hospitality in spectacular surroundings.